very-cool-name/MicMusic-VCV/README.md

 ![](https://github.com/very-cool-name/MicMusic-VCV/blob/adder_seven/doc/seven_layout.png)

 Adds values from seven channels.
 If no input is connected - channel outputs constant voltage.
-Zero by default, knob regulates it up to 2.
+Zero by default, knob regulates it up to 1.
 If input is connected - knob regulates input volume.
 Switch regulates sign of addition.
+Light toggle is channel mute.
-Bottom switch is mute for all channels.
+Bottom light toggle is mute for all channels.
 Based on [A-185-2 Precision CV Adder](http://www.doepfer.de/a1852.htm).